Isamu Noguchi: Further career in the United States (1937–1948)

 In June, Noguchi applied for release, but intelligence officers labeled him as a "suspicious person" due to his involvement in "Nisei Writers and Artists for Democracy".
 He was finally granted a month-long furlough on November 12, but never returned; though he was granted a permanent leave afterward, he soon afterward received a deportation order.
 The Federal Bureau of Investigation, accusing him of espionage, launched into a full investigation of Noguchi which ended only through the American Civil Liberties Union's intervention.
 Noguchi would later retell his wartime experiences in the British World War II television documentary series The World at War.

 Upon his return to New York, Noguchi took a new studio in Greenwich Village.
 Throughout the 1940s, Noguchi's sculpture drew from the ongoing surrealist movement; these works include not only various mixed-media constructions and landscape reliefs, but lunars – self-illuminating reliefs – and a series of biomorphic sculptures made of interlocking slabs.
 The most famous of these assembled-slab works, Kouros, was first shown in a September 1946 exhibition, helping to cement his place in the New York art scene.

-In 1947 he began a relationship with Herman Miller of Zeeland, Michigan.
+In 1947 he began a working relationship with Herman Miller of Zeeland, Michigan.
 This relationship was to prove very fruitful, resulting in several designs that have become symbols of the modernist style, including the iconic Noguchi table, which remains in production today.
 Noguchi also developed a relationship with Knoll, designing furniture and lamps.
 During this period he continued his involvement with theater, designing sets for Martha Graham's Appalachian Spring and John Cage and Merce Cunningham's production of The Seasons.
 Near the end of his time in New York, he also found more work designing public spaces, including a commission for the ceilings of the Time-Life headquarters.

 In March 1949, Noguchi had his first one-person show in New York since 1935 at the Charles Egan Gallery.
 In September 2003, The Pace Gallery held an exhibition of Noguchi's work at their 57th Street gallery.
 The exhibition, entitled 33 MacDougal Alley: The Interlocking Sculpture of Isamu Noguchi, featured eleven of the artist’s interlocking sculptures.
 This was the first exhibition to illustrate the historical significance of the relationship between MacDougal Alley and Isamu Noguchi’s sculptural work.